GabrieleNocchi/snp_call_nextflow/README.md

 The reference genome file MUST HAVE .fasta suffix (change it to .fasta if yours is .fa)

 The GFF file MUST HAVE .gff suffix

+Need to pull all the apptainer images as sif files and link them to the directory where you save them in the config file nextflow_singularity.config